Tseax Cone: Structure

 Tseax Cone has an elevation of 609 m and consists of two nested structures: a smaller inner cone and a larger external spatter rampart.
 The younger inner cone is 65–75 m high and 290 m in diameter, consisting mainly of black ejecta such as scoria, ballistics and lapilli.
 It contains an approximately 33 m deep volcanic crater with a diameter of 80 m.
-This cone was the source of an elongated tephra layer that extends 2.5 km to the northeast, suggesting a southwesterly wind at the time of eruption.
 The older external spatter rampart, which has also been described as a cone, is about 15–25 m high and 460 m in diameter.
 It consists of spatter and scoria that ranges in colour from reddish to brownish and black to grey.
 Each structure was formed by a different style of volcanic activity; the spatter rampart was created by Hawaiian-style lava fountaining whereas the inner cone was created by low-intensity Strombolian explosions.
 The entire structure of Tseax Cone has been variously described as a cinder cone, a pyroclastic cone or a tephra cone.

 About 470 m north of Tseax Cone and 150–200 m north of Melita Lake is a much smaller, unnamed asymmetrical satellite cone.
 It is about 20 m high, 50–55 m in diameter and heavily oxidized, containing a 4 m deep and 7 m in diameter summit crater.
 Extending southwest of the satellite cone is an eruptive fissure consisting of three or four tephra mounds.
 These mounds are a few metres high and are completely covered by black tephra.
 Red oxidized tephra beneath the black tephra was deposited by lava fountaining at the larger satellite cone.

+Air-fall tephra layer

+The inner cone was the source of an elongated tephra layer that extends 2.5 km to the northeast, suggesting a southwesterly wind at the time of eruption.
+It contains millimetre-sized sandstones and siltstones derived from the underlying Bowser Lake Group, as well as fine-grained metamorphic and plutonic rocks; these clasts make up about 0.5% of the total volume of the tephra layer.
+The tephra layer has an estimated volume of 2.5000000–3.4000000 m3, suggesting that it was deposited by a VEI-2 eruption.
+The volume of this tephra deposit is the first to be calculated for a mafic eruption in Canada.